God Promises to be with His People

 Commentary

-This passage can be divided into three sections with each introduced by the words “Moses said:”
+This passage can be divided into three sections, each beginning with the words “Moses said.”

-1. Moses said he wanted God’s presence to be with them as they journeyed toward the promised land (vv.
-12-13).
-In response, God reversed his threat and promised to go with them and give them rest (v.
+1. Moses said he wanted the LORD’s presence to go with them as they journeyed toward the promised land (vv.
+12–13).
+Moses reminded the LORD that the people belonged to Him and that he needed divine guidance to lead them.
+In response, the LORD graciously reversed His earlier warning and promised to go with them and give them rest (v.
 14).
+His presence would be their greatest protection and comfort.

-Several valuable lessons can be gained from this:
+Several valuable lessons can be learned from this passage:

-1. We are unable to discover “God’s ways” for ourselves.
+1. We cannot discover “God’s ways” by ourselves.

-4. God does listen to our prayers and answers them according to His will.
+4. God does listen to prayer and answers according to His will.

 Application